With cedar fever on the rise, how to know if it’s allergies or a virus

 Neti pots, air humidifiers, and special air filters for the home may also provide relief.
 High-efficiency particulate air (HEPA) filters are specially designed to keep out dust, pollen, and other irritants.

-“Many of the guidelines meant to protect us from COVID-19 — wearing masks, staying home, washing our hands — also protect us from cedar fever and other allergies,” Dr. Reddy says.
+“Many of the guidelines meant to protect us from viral infections — wearing masks, staying home, washing our hands — also protect us from cedar fever and other allergies,” Dr. Reddy says.

 Medical professional wearing gloves and filling a syringe with medication